kidongYun/jpaexl/README.md

 ## 2022.2.4

-- Implement type at Table
+- Implement findById (complete)
+- Add annotation type in excel when the data is saved